svenvanheugten/authenticator-phone/README.md

 I use [a dumbphone](https://en.wikipedia.org/wiki/Feature_phone), but I increasingly find myself requiring authenticator and payment apps in everyday life.

 This document contains non-generic instructions for turning [a Samsung Galaxy A3 (2017)](https://en.wikipedia.org/wiki/2017_edition_of_the_Samsung_Galaxy_A_series#Galaxy_A3) in to an 'authenticator phone' that only contains one or two essential apps, and no other features.
-I hope that these instructions can serve as an example that can be generalized to other smartphones.
+I hope that these instructions can serve as an example that can be generalized to other Android phones.
 Contributions are welcome.

 <img src="home-screen.png" width="200px" />